krtejeda/PersonalCuraTour/Project-Design-Check-In.md

 ### Task 3: Understand the art

 When a user has been standing at a piece for an extended period of time, the watch will gently vibrate and display a prompt “View more info?” which will provide options “yes” and “no” for the user.
 If the user selects yes then a screen of text about the piece will appear and the user may scroll through the information on the screen.
-If the user selects no then the user resumes
+If the user selects no then the user resumes.
 ![](https://krtejeda.github.io/PersonalCuraTour/img/WatchTask3.png)

 ### Task 4: Explore the museum